A Brief Look at Cutty Bangs: San Francisco's Weird, Beloved Liquor Store Tradition

 As with most American cities, San Francisco has a veritable shitload of hometown pride.
 Ask a local what our favorite taqueria, dive bar, Chinese restaurant, or karaoke joint is, then sit back and watch us ramble endlessly about all of the things we love and loathe about our bayside kingdom.
 We're so caught up in the happenings of our 49-square-mile stomping grounds that we even named our omnipresent fog.
 (Here comes Karl, rolling in under Sutro Tower...)

-Anyways, when it comes to drinking within our borders, there are plenty of ways to do it like a give-no-fucks San Franciscan.
+And when it comes to drinking within our borders, there are plenty of ways to do it like a longtime San Franciscan.
 Examples include drinking a tall boy of Tecate out of a paper bag in Dolores Park, getting kicked out of the backyard of Zeitgeist for lighting up a joint alongside your heavily garnished Bloody Mary, or pounding Fernet shots with a bartender until you end up in the El Farolito line at 3 AM.

 And then, there are cutty bangs.